gabriellewald/resume.md/resume.md

 ### <span></span>

 Data Scientist / Analyst interested in surfacing insights from data.
-Experience creating accessible visualizations and predictive models for a wide range of applications.
-Passionate about the scientific method and the use of technology to generate positive impact, improve services, and uncover possible solutions.
+Experience creating accessible visualization and predictive models for a wide range of applications.
+Passionate about the scientific method and the use of technology to generate positive impact, improve services, and discover solutions.

 ## Skills